wdorji/clarify/README.md

 Clarify is a web app that helps teachers to grade handwritten essays and responses, providing instant feedback for students, empowering teachers to focus more on teaching and less on paperwork.

-Open [https://clarify-coral.vercel.app/](https://clarify-coral.vercel.app/) to view the application in your browser.

 ![Home page of Clarify](amplify/public/home.png)

 ## Inspiration